Seattle's Child

 Bonus: West Fenwick Park

-What to know: Find a variety of lupine at this park varying in color from white and purple to pink.
+What to know: At this park, you can find a variety of lupines, varying in color from white and purple to pink.
 Although there are no trails, there is an amazing park that is a throwback to the game Chutes and Ladders.
-Climb, hop and jump around and end your days with a picnic by the lupine.
+Climb, hop, and jump around,Ā and end your days with a picnic by the lupine.

-Tip: Play at the park then take some pictures in the garden of lupine before you leave.
-The park gets crowded, so go early and on a weekday.
+Tip: Play at the park and take some pictures in the lupine garden before you leave.
+The park gets crowded, so go early on a weekday.

 Address: 3808 S Reith Rd, Kent, WA 98032